 And after this consultation, he determined that Trican needed to notify Sand Storage of the deficiencies and then drafted the notice letter.
 He disavowed any personal knowledge of the statements in the notice letter.

-The court noted that depositions of opposing counsel are “disfavored” and that it should permit these depositions in “limited circumstances.”
+Noting that most courts “disfavor” opposing-lawyer depositions, the court recognized it should permit these depositions in “limited circumstances.”
 Relying upon Nguyen v.
-Excel Corp., 197 F3d 200 (CTA5 1999) and Shelton v.
-American Motors Corp., 805 F2d 1323 (CTA8 1986), the court required Sand Storage to prove these three factors in order to depose Trican’s in-house lawyer:
+Excel Corp., 197 F.3d 200 (CA5 1999) and Shelton v.
+American Motors Corp., 805 F.2d 1323 (CA8 1986), the court required Sand Storage to prove these three factors in order to depose Trican’s in-house lawyer:

 - No other means exist to obtain the information than to depose opposing counsel;